-This annual ceremony represents the transition from student to healthcare provider as first-year students receive the symbol of their profession – the white coat.
-Recipients from all of the University’s clinical specialties, including optometry, audiology, physician assistant, occupational therapy, and speech-language pathology, take part in the ceremony.
+This annual ceremony represents the transition from student to professional-in-training as first-year students receive the symbol of their profession – the white coat.
+Recipients from all of the University’s clinical programs, including optometry, audiology, physician assistant, occupational therapy, and speech-language pathology, take part in the ceremony.

 When and where is the White Coat Ceremony?

-The Ceremony will be held at 2:00pm EST on Thursday, August 17, 2017 at the Kimmel Center in Center City Philadelphia.
+The Ceremony will be held at 2:00pm EST on Friday, August 16, 2019 at the Kimmel Center for the Performing Arts in the Verizon Hall theater, in Center City Philadelphia .
 Doors will open at 1:15pm EST.

 Will there be a rehearsal for the White Coat Ceremony?